sophi890/PM_COVID_ecoinference/README.md

 # Ecological Bias: Air pollution and COVID-19 mortality in the United States

 This is the data repository for public available code and data to reproduce analyses in S.M.
-Woodward, X. Wu, Z. Hou, D. Mork, D. Braun, F. Dominici, 2022.
+Woodward^\*, X. Wu^\*, Z. Hou, D. Mork, D. Braun, F. Dominici, 2022.
 Combining information to estimate individual-level association between air pollution and COVID-19 mortality in the United States.

 See [here](https://github.com/wxwx1993/PM_COVID/tree/master) for the previous analysis, Wu, X., Nethery, R. C., Sabath, M. B., Braun, D. and Dominici, F., 2020.
 Air pollution and COVID-19 mortality in the United States: Strengths and limitations of an ecological regression analysis.
 Science advances, 6(45), p.eabd4049.